 - Best fish

 Cod liver oil and omega-3 have similar levels of mercury.
-Cod fish and most of the fish used for omega-3 are listed on the FDA’s best choices of fish regarding mercury levels.
+Cod fish and most of the fish used for omega-3s are listed on the FDA’s best choices regarding mercury levels.

 Cod, anchovy, sardines, shrimp, herring, some mackerel and tuna are all on the best choice list.